nek07/Lab1ADS/readme.md

 # Assignment1 Documentation
- This is my first assignment of Algorithms and Data structures, there is you can see detailed information and explanations of every task.
+ This is my first assignment of Algorithms and Data Structures, there is you can see detailed information and explanations of every task.

 ## Lab1Main.java file [src](src/Lab1Main)
 **Each method of tasks belong to this class.
 Below will be described every function that used to solve problems.**